-2015: DiNicolantonio: Review of Coenzyme Q10 and Heart Failure Literature
+2015: DiNicolantonio: Review of Coenzyme Q10 and heart failure literature

 Dr. James J. DiNicolantonio, a cardiovascular research scientist at Saint Luke's Mid-America Heart Institute in Kansas City, Missouri, did a systematic literature review [16].
 He found that numerous randomized controlled trials of supplemental CoQ10 in heart failure showed improvements in functional parameters such as ejection fraction, stroke volume, and cardiac output without side effects.
 At least three meta-analyses confirmed those findings.
-Then the multi-center randomized controlled Q-Symbio trial showed significantly reduced major adverse cardiovascular events after 106 weeks of supplementation with 300 milligrams of Myoqinon (the drug version and same formulation as the OTC product, Bio-Quinone Q10) taken three times daily in 100-milligram capsules.
+Then the multi-center randomized controlled Q-Symbio trial showed significantly reduced major adverse cardiovascular events after 106 weeks of supplementation with 300 milligrams of Myoqinon

+(same raw material and formulation as Bio-Quinone Q10) taken three times daily in 100-milligram capsules.

 Dr. DiNicolantonio's summation of the Coenzyme Q10 and heart failure literature: given the excellent tolerance and the affordability and the documented health benefits of the natural physiological compound, Coenzyme Q10, adjuvant treatment of heart failure patients with supplemental Coenzyme Q10 has become an attractive option for cardiologists in the management of heart failure.

-2015: Mortensen:
+2015: Mortensen: Call for new heart failure treatment guidelines

-Call for New Heart Failure Treatment Guidelines